weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 fx) =x (x€E).

 This is continuous on E (Theorem 4.9), but evidently unbounded.
-To see that (21) is not uniformly continuous, let ¢ > 0 and 6 > 0 be arbitrary, and choose a point x € E such that |x — xo| <6.
-Taking t close enough to Xp, We can then make the difference | f(t) —f(x)| greater than e, although
+To see that (21) is not uniformly continuous, let c > 0 and 6 > 0 be arbitrary, and choose a point x € E such that |x - xo| <6.
+Taking t close enough to Xp, We can then make the difference | f(t) -f(x)| greater than e, although
-|t — x| <6.
+|t - x| <6.
 Since this is true for every 6 > O,f is not uniformly continu-
 ous on E.

 The function g given by